Why Should You Be Monitoring Your Customer Support, and How?

-Based on Walker's research, customers value a positive experience with a company more than their prices and products.
+Based on Walker’s research, customers value a positive experience with a company more than its prices and products.
 Furthermore, 86% of shoppers are willing to spend more if they have a better customer experience.

 Add to this that 87% of people are happy to share their good experiences of companies with family and friends, and you may think it sounds like getting new customers has never been easier.